 Coal-burn and carve wooden spoons, friction fire kits, and more.

-Learn how to create and manage a cooking fire, a variety of methods for cooking over a campfire, and how to use bark containers and rocks for boiling to create wildly delicious meals.
+Learn how to create and manage a cooking fire, learn a variety of methods for cooking over a campfire, use bark containers and rocks for boiling, create wildly delicious meals.

 Learn which plants are food and medicine sources, and how to distinguish them from poisonous look-alikes.